eagle840/killercoda-labs/terraforminter/step2.md

 `terraform apply`{{execute}}

-WARNING: terraform refresh is being depriated, since it removes state without warning. *from now on you should use the -refresh flag with terraform plan and apply*
+WARNING: terraform refresh is being depriated, since it removes state without warning.
+From now on you should use the *-refresh* flag with terraform plan and then apply

 note that the command is requesting a port - we should have outputed a plan